 As a prelude to all these preludes, from 2014 straight through to the present day, recently I was approached separately by two local Democratic Party stalwarts, both expressing the same basic sentiment: C’mon, Rog, shouldn’t we all be in the same tent, rowing together, and defending the Alamo against the GOP?

 I’m certainly willing to talk things over.
-But as a show of sincerity on their part, maybe it’s time to relax almost eight years of social media censorship, because doesn’t social media censorship send me an unmistakable signal that they don’t want to hear anything I might conceivably have to say?
+But as a show of sincerity on their part, maybe it’s time to relax almost eight years of social media censorship (as of 2024, make that 10), because doesn’t social media censorship send me an unmistakable signal that they don’t want to hear anything I might conceivably have to say?

 Let’s set a course for February 16, 2017.